anayak22/terp-time/README.md

 # terp-time
-Silly web application that provides real-time insights into the waiting times for TA office hours for UMD CS courses
+Silly web application that provides real-time insights into the waiting times for TA office hours for UMD CS courses.
+Currently the app only supports the courses CMSC132 because of time constraints.